-You’ve heard the stats, or at least the gist of them: There are over a billion active monthly Instagram users, more than a third of Instagram users buy stuff from mobile devices, and businesses on Instagram get over a third of their total impressions from Instagram Stories.
+You’ve heard the stats, or at least the gist of them: There are over a billion active monthly Instagram users, more than a third of Instagram users buy stuff on their mobile devices, and businesses on Instagram get over a third of their total impressions from Instagram Stories.

 So, yeah.
 Instagram Stories are important for your business, but they’re just part of your marketing and branding strategies.
 You can use them to connect to deeper content on your site, and that can help turn followers into customers.